WebexSamples/postman-webex/README.md

 Note that the postman suite lets you [run collections as part of your CI/CD process](https://www.getpostman.com/docs/newman_intro) via the newman command, and can also help you [publish documentation via documenter](https://www.getpostman.com/docs/creating_documentation).

 **We welcome pull request for enhancements of the existing collections, as well as contributions of collections that proved to be handy for you over time.
-When submitting a new collection, please ensure it leverages a spark_token variable to ease setup among collections.
+When submitting a new collection, please ensure it leverages a {{spark_token}} variable to ease setup among collections.
 Thank you!**